azarketa/Thermodynamics-theoretical-pills/source/09_Energy_work_and_heat.md

 | **Heat (from system)** | Cooling                         | From system → surroundings |      $Q < 0$      |
 :::

-:::{admonition} Note — graphical correspondence between heat and work
+:::{admonition} Note: graphical correspondence between heat and work
 :class: note, dropdown

 The **$T$–$s$ diagram** offers a thermal counterpart to the mechanical interpretation provided by the **$P$–$V$ diagram**.
 As we shall see further on, while areas on a $P$–$V$ plot represent **work** ($\delta W = P\mathrm{d}V$), areas on a $T$–$s$ diagram represent **heat transfer** during **reversible processes**, since